Skip to main content

 );

-All factory functions accept an optional provider parameter of type IZkAssetProvider.
-When omitted, the default CDN provider is used automatically.
+All factories accept an optional provider parameter of type IZkAssetProvider.
+When omitted, the default CDN provider is used.
+Creator provers (renamed in V5):

-By default, all prover factory functions use getCdnZkAssetProvider() to fetch proving keys from Umbra’s CDN - no configuration required.
-For advanced use cases, you can customize or replace the asset provider.
+By default, all prover factories use getCdnZkAssetProvider() to fetch proving keys from Umbra’s CDN — no configuration required.
+For advanced use cases, customise the asset provider.

 Custom CDN URL